ltischuk/ngCrop/README.md

 * addCanvasBorder: a boolean value of whether or not to turn on a 2px, black border surrounding the canvas
 * selectorColor: crop selector color - default is red (#ff0000)
 * selectorLineWidth: crop selector line width - default is 2px

+## Demo

+For a demo of this library, visit this Plunker: http://plnkr.co/edit/nPHBVzIdgwhZYlFOCFPD?p=preview.
+Alternatively, you can download this project locally and in the root directory, run the command <code> gulp serve </code>.